 9 – Royal Navy Association, Birmingham and District (submarine) flag

-Command rank flags to denote the commander-in-chief of the English fleet and later Royal Navy were used from as early as 1189.
+Command rank flags to denote the commander-in-chief of the English fleet were used from as early as 1189.

 10 – Flag of the state of Maryland, USA

-The original flag was presented on May 30th, 1923, in Birmingham to the Bishop Hamilton Baynes in commemoration of Thomas Bray (1656/58-1730), an English clergyman and abolitionist who helped to formally establish the Church of England in Maryland – Bishop Hamilton had led a mission to Maryland in 1922 prior to the state flag’s presentation.
+The original flag was presented on May 30th, 1923, to the Bishop Hamilton Baynes in commemoration of Thomas Bray (1656/58-1730).
+Bray was an English clergyman and abolitionist who helped to formally establish the Church of England in Maryland.
+Bishop Hamilton had led a mission to Maryland in 1922 prior to the state flag’s presentation.

-Flags and historic banners are encouraged to be preserved;
+Flags and historic banners are encouraged to be preserved by:

-Conservation treatment may need to be applied if the material is particularly fragile.
+- Having conservation treatment applied if the material is particularly fragile.